shawnyu5/executor.nvim/lua/planning.md

    * `local function is_dependency(command)` - takes a command and parses the keys in the `dependency_commands` table.
-If the dependency is found, we check if it exist in current directory
+If the dependency is found, we check if it exist in current directory.
+If the dependency exists, return true, if not found, return false.
+If not a dependency_commands, return nil